seasidesparrow/ADSJournalsDB/README.md

 ## Refsources endpoint

-Returns a list of where our references for a given Journal come from, if available.
+Returns a list of where our references for a given Journal (bibstem) come from, if available.

 Example: